 Now it becomes more exciting.
-Normally, about nine days after the heat begins (read more about length of each phase of the heat here), your dog will enter the standing heat.
+Typically, about nine days after the heat begins (read more about the length of each stage of the heat here), your dog will enter the standing heat.
 This is something that is referred to as the “real heat” when the symptoms of your dog will intensify.
 However, it is not more real than other parts of the heat, but your dog will be attracted to males now.

 Here are symptoms of the standing heat in dogs:

-- Dog will become willing to mate.
-While during the first phase your dog may be reserved, and even act aggressively towards male dogs, she will now become both more attractive to males and more attracted towards male dogs herself.
+- The dog will become willing to mate.
+While during the first phase, your dog may be reserved, and even act aggressively towards male dogs, she will now become both more attractive to males and more attracted towards male dogs herself.

 Even more behavior changes.
 Was your dog restless during the first phase of the heat?
 Now she will go crazy.
 The explanation of this is simple.
 Your dog wants a specific thing, and she will not be calm until she gets it.
-She will express it through more activity, greater response to smaller noises, and excessive vocalization, including barking and howling, as well as gasping and sleep disorders.
-Hers… and yours, too.
+She will express it through more activity, higher response to smaller noises, and excessive vocalization, including barking and howling, as well as gasping and sleep disorders.
+Hers.
+And yours, too.
 So it’s a great place to remind about our article: “How to calm a female dog in heat“.

 - Discharge changes color.
 As the standing heat approaches, previously red discharge from the vulva may become pink, yellow, or even unnoticeable during the standing heat.

-- Vulva becomes softer, and swelling gradually declines.
+- Vulva becomes softer, and swelling declines gradually.
 This may differ in some dogs, however.

 - Symptoms from the first phase of the heat, like appetite changes and increased body temperature, may remain during the second phase of the heat, too.

 Usually, the presence of the above symptoms is enough information to know if your dog is in heat.
 However, you should note, the only sure way to tell if your dog is in heat is to run tests at a veterinary clinic.